PROFESSIONAL TRAINING YEAR MODULE (WORK-STUDY 50/50) - 2021/2

 Thus, the summative assessment for this module consists of:

-Completed at the end of the placement this report describes their placement, the range of tasks they performed, analyses their professional practices and work environment and provides a critical reflection on their personal and professional development.
-The Placement Report contains two elements; (a) a subject specific or technical section (word count ranges from 2,000 to 4,000 words depending on Department requirements); and (b) a section about the student’s reflection on their personal and professional development from the Professional Training placement (word count minimum is 2,000 words).
+Completed at the end of the placement this report reviews the student’s placement, the range of tasks they performed, analyses their professional practices and work environment and provides a critical reflection on their personal and professional development.
+The 4,000 word Placement Report contains two elements; (a) a subject specific or technical section (word count ranges from 3,000 to 3,500 words depending on School/Department requirements); and (b) a section about the student’s reflection on their personal and professional development from the Professional Training placement (word count range is 500-1,000 words).

 Students must secure the agreed number of credits at the partner institution in order to successfully meet the requirements of the Professional Training year.
 This recognises the balance of the 50/50 nature of the placement year and accommodates study exchange alongside the work placement.